iamhosseinali/Dynamic_Sin_Generator/README.md

 ## Overview

-`Sine_Wave_Gen` is a synthesizable VHDL module that generates an 8-bit sine wave using a precomputed lookup table.
+`Sine_Wave_Gen` is a synthesizable VHDL module that generates a sine wave using a precomputed lookup table.
 The output frequency is configurable at runtime using a dynamic phase increment.
 The design is compatible with AXI Stream (AXIS) interfaces and suitable for integration with FFT, DAC, or streaming pipelines.

 > **Inspired by**: [SINE_WAVE_VHDL_GENERATOR](https://github.com/iamhosseinali/SINE_WAVE_VHDL_GENERATOR)